dozoisch/koa-react-full-example/README.md

 0. Build and start using `gulp dev`
 0. Try access `localhost:3000` You should normally get the login page.
-0. Create a user using the url `localhost:3000/user/:username/:password`.
-This url doesn't really have a page as it is really just for creating a "testing" user.
-It might be updated in the future.
-It should redirect to login page with `usercreate=1` on success.
+0. Create a user using the sign up page "#/signup".
+It should log you in automatically and you should be redirected to the counter
-0. Login your new created user, you should be redirected to the page with the counter!

 ### Build commands